Trayvon Martin Shooting Fast Facts

 June 24, 2013 - The trial begins with opening statements.

 July 13, 2013 - The six-woman jury finds George Zimmerman not guilty.
 They had three choices: to find Zimmerman guilty of second-degree murder; to find him guilty of the lesser charge of manslaughter; or to find him not guilty.
-The jurors deliberated for more than 16 hours total, including 13 on Saturday alone.
+The jurors deliberated for more than 16 hours total.

 August 28, 2013 - Shellie Zimmerman, wife of George Zimmerman, pleads guilty to a misdemeanor charge of perjury.
 Prosecutors said she lied when she told a judge during an April 2012 bond hearing for her husband that the family was indigent.